 The Perseids are a meteor shower associated with the comet Swift–Tuttle.
-(Photo: Trevor Bexon/flickr)
+(Photo: Trevor Bexon [CC by 2.0]/Flickr)

 The meteoroid is the source of the shooting star before it enters Earth’s atmosphere.
 Most are about the size of a pebble, with some as big as a meter in diameter.
 They’re usually rocky or metallic, and they are often pieces of bigger asteroids or comets.
 Meteoroids between 10 microns and 2 millimeters are usually called micrometeoroids, and anything smaller than that is just space dust.
 (NASA points out that every day, Earth is bombarded with more than 100 tons of dust and sand-sized particles.)

 A meteorite is a meteoroid that doesn’t entirely disintegrate as it falls through the atmosphere and lands somewhere on the planet’s surface.
-There are three kinds of meteorites: stony meteorites, iron meteorites (usually composed of iron-nickel), and stony-iron that contain a mix of both.
-About 94 percent of meteorites are stony, and 6 percent are are mix of iron or stony-iron.
+There are three kinds of meteorites: stony meteorites, iron meteorites (usually composed of iron-nickel) and stony-iron that contain a mix of both.
+About 94% of meteorites are stony and 6% are are mix of iron or stony-iron.

 Below is an iron meteorite:

 Here is the inside of a beautiful stony-iron meteorite composed of yellow-green olivine crystals encased in the iron-nickel matrix: